 - Method Acting: A rare and very notable inversion.
 Brooks has said she'd never even read a script and had a very laidback attitude towards acting and directors on set.

-- Money, Dear Boy: Why she came back to Hollywood in the mid 1930's despite openly despising the place.
+- Money, Dear Boy: Why she returned to Hollywood in the 1930s despite openly despising the place.

 - Raven Hair, Ivory Skin: Was known for her pale skin and jet-black hair, the latter which stood out due to her hairstyle.